How to Be Resilient: The Must-Have Quality

 Resilience then is a key skill of turning lemons into lemonade, in effect, letting you live a happier, more productive life.
 Knowing that you are resilient turns setbacks and failures into opportunities and new perspectives.
 It fortifies you to be a creator and not a victim.

-Find out more about being resilient and The Ultimate Paradigm Shift.
+Find out more about being resilient and mastering your fate in our book The Ultimate Paradigm Shift.